Dominic Storey

 Dominic Storey (born 15 October 1989) is a racing driver from New Zealand.
-He currently drives the No. 63 Holden VF Commodore for Eggleston Motorsport in the Dunlop Super2 Series.

 Career

 Formula BMW

 After a karting career in his native New Zealand, Storey made his single–seater debut in 2006 in Formula BMW Asia, finishing the season fourth overall whilst teammate to current Formula 1 star Daniel Ricciardo.
 He also contested two races in the British series, having competed for Räikkönen Robertson Racing in Oulton Park where he placed 5th on debut.

 Toyota Racing Series

 After three races in 2007, Storey took part on a full-time basis in Toyota Racing Series in 2007–08 with Victory Motor Racing.
 He took podium–finishes to be classified in fifth place with 792 points and a lap record at the Taupo Motorsport Park.

 Formula Renault and Formula Three

 In 2008 Storey made his debut in Formula Renault category with participation in the Formula Renault 2.0 West European Cup series at Estoril.
 He remained in series for 2009 and joined Eurocup Formula Renault 2.0, but spent only two rounds in both series.
 He also appeared as a guest driver at Donington Park in British Formula 3.